Compliance Assurance Visible Emissions Videos

 EPA Method 9 smoke school certification doesn't have to mean travel, scheduling conflicts, or weather delays.
 VirtualOpacity® is CAA's virtual reality (VR) training and certification platform — an EPA-approved alternative test method (ALT-152A) that brings the smoke school experience to your facility.

 Observers complete the full certification process on-site using an immersive VR environment that replicates a real smoke plume with precision.
-The training meets all EPA Method 9 visible emissions certification requirements — without anyone leaving the building.
+The training meets all EPA Method 9 visible emissions certification requirements without anyone leaving the building.
 VirtualOpacity is an especially practical solution for Title V permit holders and EHS professionals managing observer certification across chemical, petroleum, power generation, cement, and manufacturing facilities.

 CAA's in-person smoke schools deliver hands-on EPA Method 9 visible emissions certification at locations nationwide.
-Observers work CAA smoke school instructors in the field, evaluating a controlled smoke plume to earn or renew their certification.
+Observers work with CAA smoke school instructors in the field, evaluating a controlled smoke plume to earn or renew their certification.

 What sets CAA's in-person program apart is the use of digital field certification technology.
 Observers complete the process using a phone or tablet — eliminating waiting, paper forms, and providing digital recordkeeping from start to finish.